 Order Confirmation: This page is displayed when the order which has been placed by the customer is a success.

 Checkout: This is used to quickly buy the product they are viewing.
+It gives the customers the opportunity to enter the payment details and prompts the customer to complete their order accordingly.

-Offers: There is an option to apply PROMO CODE.
+Offers: There is an option to apply promo code.
 This provides a discount to the overall items in the cart.

-Order history: Keeps track of all current and past orders and their status in the order process.
+Order history: Order history is a convenient way for a customer to keep track of all current and past orders and their status in the order process.
+It allows the customer to get up-to-date information on each order placed online, including shipping updates, delivery, and payment details.

 Order management: An individual can return or cancel the order which has already been placed earlier.